 Unlike a regular television crossover

-, the Crossover Punchline is a last-minute gag at the end of an episode.
+, the Crossover Punchline is a brief gag.
 The Crossover is not vital to the storyline, it's just there for the fun of it.
 Used for laughs, it generally also uses the tropes All Just a Dream

 or Alternate Universe

 - Project A-Ko featured a blink-and-you'll-miss-it gag at the end of the original OAV, where A-Ko's mother is seen sewing something that looked suspiciously like Superman's costume.
 The gag (that A-Ko is Superman and Wonder Woman's daughter) is made far more explicit in the Antarctic Press adaptation, where her parents refer to each other as "Clark" and "Diana."

 - At one point in The Big O, Roger Smith (who's a noted Batman Expy) is approached by a pair of reporters that look exactly like Lois Lane and Jimmy Olsen.

 - There's a one shot manga by Osamu Tezuka about a company testing a robot Salary Man, who proceeds to go native and become a union leader, while at the same time seducing every woman on the staff.
 After his creators have him assassinated it's revealed all the women in the company have (somehow) had his babies, which confuses the hell out of his best friend, who wonders "What does a robot baby look like, anyways?"
 Cut to a delivery room full of baby Astro Boys.

 - One episode of Cowboy Bebop ends with Spike ejecting a fridge with some kind of...thing inside.
 In episode 8 of Space Dandy, Meow finds the fridge and eats the whatever-it-is.